Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

 We first conducted 8 one-to-one semi-structured interviews with the prospective users for 30-45 minutes, to ask them about their experiences with well-being practices, well-being practices involving technology, and potential improvements and challenges they had encountered (see Appendix \ref{app:study1-user-interview} for an example interview structure).
 Additionally, we interviewed the 3 well-being coaches about their experiences with different coaching practices, how they had previously used technology, and how they could see a robot conducting coaching (see Appendix \ref{app:study1-coach-interview} for an example interview structure).

 After the interviews, we organized group discussions with the same 8 prospective users we had interviewed.
 The discussion topics were informed by the interviews conducted with the prospective users and coaches.
 We divided the group discussion participants into two groups (4 participants each), and each group discussion followed the same structure (see Table \ref{table:study1-structure}).
 Each group discussed their previous experiences with well-being practices, how they could see a robot coaching well-being practices, and what capabilities and features such a robotic coach should have.
-The full list of topics discussed during the group discussion was as follows: \begin{enumerate}